Nexmo/station/_partials/stitch/guides/inviting-members/ios.md

 ### 2.2 Listening for Conversation invites and accepting them

-The next step is to update the login method to listen to changes in conversations' array on the `client.conversation` that we will configure to subscribe to events for users inivited to a conversation.
+The next step is to update the login method to listen to changes in conversations' array on the `client.conversation` that we will configure to subscribe to events for users invited to a conversation.
 Once a user receives an invite, we're going to automatically join the user to that Conversation.

 ```swift
  // whenever the conversations array is modified